agrifooddatacanada/OCA_package_standard/README.md

 ### Extension overlays
 Extension within oca_package contains overlays developed by various communities.
 These overlays are outside of the governance of the Human Colossus Foundation and can be created by members of the community to meet their needs.
 Community overlays are governed by their respective communities.
 A community can consist of one individual implementing a single project addressing a single need.
 A community can also be a large consortium of partners with their own governance structure for determining composition, versioning and acceptance of their community overlays.
-When present in an oca_package community overlays MUST follow the OCA Package Design Requirements.
+When present in an oca_package, community overlays MUST follow the OCA Package Design Requirements.

 ## Governance of OCA Package